mirage/mirage-www/tmpl/wiki/hello-world.md

 it, and if that succeeds, the subsequent `telnet` call now retrieves the request via the OCaml TCP/IP stack!

+#### Xen

 At this point, recompiling a Xen unikernel is pretty straightforward.
 The configuration file already disables the socket-based job if a Xen compilation is detected, leaving just the OCaml TCP/IP stack.

 ```
 $ mirage configure --xen
 $ make
-$ make run
 ```

-You will need to configure an appropriate Xen [network bridge](http://wiki.xen.org/wiki/Xen_Networking) to connect to this.
+You will need to configure an appropriate Xen
+[network bridge](http://wiki.xen.org/wiki/Xen_Networking) to connect to this.
 Assuming that you have a bridge called `xenbr0`, edit the generated `stackv4.xl` to have a VIF entry that looks like this:

 ```